aaronodonoghue96/hangman-python/README.md

 Go back to the Deploy tab, and click either Enable Automatic Deploys, or Deploy Branch if you want to deploy manually.
 Once the branch is successfully deployed, you can click View App at the bottom, or Open App at the top, and either of those will open up the Python hangman app in a new tab.

 ## Credits
-The template used to create this project is from Code Institute.
+The template used to create this project is from Code Institute, all files except for run.py and README.md are made entirely of content from Code Institute.
 All code added to the file "run.py" for this project, and all content in this Readme file, both of those are entirely of my own creation.